r-spacex/submanager/README.md

 First, you'll want to generate the primary Sub Manager user config file, in order to tell it what you want it to do.
 To do so, simply run ``submanager generate-config`` to generate it at the default path, and a stock config file with some starting examples will be output (formatted as TOML for humans).
-By default, the file is located at ``~/.config/submanager/config.toml``, with dynamically-updated, programmatically-managed runtime config in ``dynamic_config.json`` in the same directory, and any refresh tokens saved in the ``refresh_tokens`` subdirectory.
+By default, the file is located at ``~/.config/submanager/config.toml``, with dynamically-updated, programmatically-managed runtime config in ``dynamic_config.json`` in the same directory.
 However, you can specify an alternate config file for one or both with the various ``--config-path`` command line arguments, allowing you to run multiple instances of the bot simultaneously on the same machine (for example, to avoid cramming everything into one big configuration file, or use multiple cores).

 To improve robustness and enforce safe maintenance practices, Sub Manager must now be stopped and restarted to read-in updated config.